Savory, homemade meatballs wrapped in bacon, and with a sweet-hot bite! They're so tasty as an appetizer, snack or casual dinner.

 Wrap each meatball in a short piece of bacon, and skewer them with toothpicks.
 Wrap the meatballs and chill them for 1 hour.

-Coat the meatballs in a blend of sugar and cayenne pepper, along with a drizzle of Vermont maple syrup.
+Coat the bacon-wrapped meatballs in a small bowl of brown sugar blended with cayenne pepper, along with a drizzle of Vermont maple syrup, and put them on a baking sheet.
+Add a touch of maple syrup to each meatball.

-Bake the meatballs for about an hour, until they're cooked through and the bacon is crisp.
+Bake the meatballs for about 30 minutes until they're cooked through and the bacon is crisp.
 Serve them while they're hot!

 - Soak the toothpicks in water for an hour before skewering the meatballs.
 This will keep the toothpicks from burning in the oven.

-The recipe for Spicy Bacon Meatball Bites is below.
-Here are a few other meaty treats you'll want to make, too!
+The recipe for Bacon Wrapped Meatballs is below.
+Here are a few other tasty party apps you'll want to make, too!

 Equipment